School Contact: Mrs J Roberts, Deputy Headteacher (also the school’s Child Protection Officer/Designated Safeguarding lead)

 Parents will also find out more information using the CHANNEL link (to the side): Channel Duty Guidance: ‘Protecting vulnerable people from being drawn into terrorism’.
 All teachers and key support staff have been trained in Autumn 2015 in the ‘Channel Awareness Module’ provided through the UK Home Office Department.

-Each year group is divided into two cohorts, each with either four or five form groups.
-From September 2013, we will have five form groups in each half year, making a total of ten.
-Each form has around 20 pupils.
+Each year group is divided into two cohorts, each with five form groups.
+Each form has around 22 pupils.

 You may be interested to know that each form is named after Catholic saints, some from the north of England.
 These are: